wizecore/pizzapit/README.md

 # PizzaPit

-This project illustrates using [API.AI](https://api.ai/) for enabling rich conversation.
+This project illustrates using [API.AI](https://api.ai/) for enabling rich conversation in Russian.

-Also using TTS service such as Amazon Polly responses can be transformed into speech.
+Also using TTS service such as Amazon Polly so responses are transformed into speech.

 This example implements simplified Pizza order service from hello to delivery.

+__THIS EXAMPLE IMPLEMENTED IN RUSSIAN LANGUAGE!__

 ## Running